Earth Notes: Is My Halloween Pumpkin Green?

 Cucurbita maxima, C. moschata, C. argyrosperma, C. ficifolia, C. pepo, aka winter squash(es); on the tip of everyone's tongue, especially when served up as pumpkin pie!

 We like growing pumpkins in our tiny garden.
 Three or four run amok, looking like an alien invasion bearing a riot of huge yellow flowers.
 Usually three-ish gourds survive the slugs to become pie and Halloween lanterns!

-(*The nasturtiums seem to get jealous in autumn and scramble over the top, giving us a little suburban jungle right until frosts hit.)
+(The nasturtiums get jealous in autumn and scramble over the top, giving us a little suburban jungle right up until frosts hit.)

 We all have the fun of watching them planted as seeds in about April, fighting off cats and sometimes huge Spanish slugs (the only things meaty enough to try chewing the hairy stems), and then as food it's pretty green (while being very orange) as it doesn't clock up any food miles to reach our plates.